-Time to bring you my list of Western Cape vineyards to visit during your Cape Town/South Africa trip.
+Time to bring you our list of Western Cape vineyards to visit during your Cape Town/South Africa trip.

 The options for wine tastings in the Western Cape are almost endless and the added bonus is the beautiful scenery of the estates.
 Even if you’re not a big fan of wine, it’s worth visiting some estates, maybe have lunch or a picnic.

-I personally think South African wine is really underrated – maybe because the selection in shops in Europe is quite limited.
-Not that I know much about it but I was really positively surprised by some of the excellent wine I tasted.
+We personally think South African wine is really underrated – maybe because the selection in shops in Europe is quite limited.
+Not that we know much about it but we were really positively surprised by some of the excellent wine we tasted.

-This is a list of my favourite wine tasting experiences in the Western Cape.
+This is a list of our favourite wine tasting experiences in the Western Cape.

 Vineyards in Stellenbosch & Franschhoek